 Here are three popular book series:

-All of the books have their strengths and weaknesses, but generally you can’t go wrong if you pick a book that has a good reputation.
+All of the books have their strengths and weaknesses, but generally, you can’t go wrong if you pick a book that has a good reputation.
 Stay away from books that don’t have good reviews or are too dated.
 You don’t want to get embarrassed using old expressions!

-8. Language Exchanges
+Go to Korean Language Exchanges

-Plus they are free!
+Plus, they are free!
 Your only cost is your time.

 If you haven’t done a language exchange before, they’re typically done in a cafe for a set period of time at regular intervals.
 For example, you may meet for coffee twice a week for two hours.
 During the first hour, you may speak only in English.
 During the second hour, you might speak only in Korean.

-- Have material prepared.
+- Have the material prepared.
 Bring books from your course or content that you want to review.
 If you promised to prepare something for your partner’s study time, make sure you follow through.

 - Be reliable.
 Show up early and consistently.
 Give plenty of notice beforehand if you need to cancel.

-So how to set up a language exchange?
+So, how to set up a language exchange?

 With the increasing popularity of sites like meetup.com, it’s becoming easier and easier to do a language exchange anywhere in the world.
 A few ideas: